 I ask you, Morton Kondracke.

 Morton Kondracke is an American political journalist, columnist, and pundit, best known for appearing on The McLaughlin Group (1982-1998).
-John McLaughlin, the host of the program, made a habit of directing his questions this way, although this is probably a reference to a series of Saturday Night Live (1975-present) parody sketches of the show.
+John McLaughlin, the host of the program, made a habit of directing his questions this way, although this is probably a reference to a series of parody sketches of the show that ran on Saturday Night Live (1975-present).

 These are both mineral ores.
 Pitchblende, now known as uraninite, is a radioactive, uranium-rich ore, and bauxite is the source mineral for aluminum.

 Oh no, this is a sequel to something.

 This is the second sequel to the original Deathstalker movie, which was released in 1983.
 There were four movies in the series; the last, Deathstalker IV: Match of Titans, was released in 1991.

 “Is that all you’re after?”
 [Sung.]
 Then let’s keep dancing.

 This is from a Jerry Leiber and Mike Stoller song made famous by Peggy Lee in 1969, called “Is That All There Is?”